 The Holy Spirit says a wife has the responsibility to meet the needs of her husband.
 Her body belongs to her husband.
 Now this thought is not very popular today, but it is from the Holy Spirit.
 Today we do not want to be subject to anyone, but the Holy Spirit’s command is clear.
 The same is true with the husband.
 He does not control his own body.
 Now the Holy Spirit does not mean that either the wife or husband has the right to be demanding and inconsiderate.
 It means the husband and wife are to lovingly submit to one another.
-Listen to verse 3, “Let the husband fulfill his duty to his wife, and likewise also the wife to her husband (NASB).”
-Some demanding husbands and some wives, believe it or not, are unloving and inconsiderate in this area.
-That is sin.
-I have even heard of wives using sex as a treat for good behavior!
-And there are husbands who deny their wife sexual relations.
-It is sin for a spouse to constantly say “no” to their partner or make up excuses, and it is sin for a spouse to be demanding.
-Both are sin!
+Read verse 3,

-Is it okay for an unmarried man and a woman to hug, hold hands or give an occasional peck?
-The answer is found in “flee sexual immorality (2 Tim.
-2:22).
+Is it okay for an unmarried man and a woman to hug, hold hands or give an occasional kiss?
+The answer is found in “flee sexual immorality (2 Timothy 2:22).
 Most engaged couples find it difficult to avoid sexual relations before they get married.
-Touching leads to hugging which leads to kissing and eventually to sexual relations.
-That is how God designed us, but it is sin if sexual relations occur before marriage.
-The message of 1 Corinthians 7:1-5 is to flee sin and to get married and have sexual relations with your spouse.
+Touching leads to kissing which leads to hugging and eventually to sexual activity which ends in sexual intercourse.
+That is how God designed us, but 2 Timothy 2:22 reveals that it is sin to intentionally sexual stimulate someone before marriage.
+It is also a sin to sexually excite oneself before marriage since we are to flee sexual passions before marriage.
+The message of 1 Corinthians 7:1-5 is that a man and a woman are tp flee sin by getting married and have sexual relations with your spouse.

 May I suggest that any seriously engaged Christian couple discuss this topic.
 Talk about boundaries.
-If holding hands causes a sexual desire – STOP!
-If it is kissing – STOP!
+If briefly holding hands causes a sexual desire – STOP!
+Talk about kissing.
+Every unmarried Christian should read “Is kissing before marriage a sin?
+What does the Bible say?” and follow the recommendations.
+The truth is holding hands and kissing excite sexual passions, unless the kissing is quick.
 Set honest boundaries.
 Remember our focus is to please the Lord by fleeing sin.
 1 Corinthians 7:1-5 is about fleeing sexual immorality.